 What are the expected learning outcomes of orientation?

+The following are learning outcomes from the New Student Orientation process, which includes information during the individual advising sessions, the group session, and handouts provided.
 These outcomes are based on faculty, staff, and student input.
 As new students complete their orientation experience, they should be able to demonstrate knowledge and awareness in the following areas.

 - Begin to feel comfortable on campus and to know where they can go for help